AaronWong28/ACC-Basketball-Rankings-Project/README.md

 # ACC-Basketball-Rankings-Project
-Ranking the 15 ACC basketball teams based off of historical data and creating a monte-carlo simulation
+Ranking the 15 ACC basketball teams based off of historical data and creating a monte-carlo simulation in R